Learning and Evaluating Representations for Deep One-class Classification: A Two-stage Framework for Deep One-Class Classification

-\textbf{Application to One-Class Classification.~} While proposed for learning representations, augmentation prediction has been successfully adopted to learn deep one-class classifiers~\citep{golan2018deep,hendrycks2019using,bergman2020classification}.
-Although it is not trained to do so, the likelihood of learned rotation classifiers\footnote{For presentation clarity, we use the rotation as an example for augmentations.
-Note that one may use more geometric transformations, such as rotation, translation, or flip of an image, as in~\cite{golan2018deep,hendrycks2019using,bergman2020classification}.} $p_{q}(y\,{=}\,0|f(x))$ is shown to well approximate normality score.
-Plausible explanation is via outlier exposure~\citep{hendrycks2018deep}, where the classifier learns a decision boundary distinguishing original images from simulated outliers created by image rotation.
-However, it assumes inlier images are not rotated.
-Moreover, the classifier may not generalize to one-class classification task if it overfits to the proxy task (e.g., rotation prediction).
+\textbf{Application to One-Class Classification.~} Although not trained to do so, the likelihood of learned rotation classifiers\footnote{For presentation clarity, we use the rotation as an example for augmentations.
+Note that one may use more geometric transformations, such as rotation, translation, or flip of an image, as in~\cite{golan2018deep,hendrycks2019using,bergman2020classification}.} $p_{q}(y\,{=}\,0|g(x))$ is shown to well approximate the normality score and has been used for one-class classification~\citep{golan2018deep,hendrycks2019using,bergman2020classification}.
+A plausible explanation is via outlier exposure~\citep{hendrycks2018deep}, where the classifier learns a decision boundary distinguishing original images from simulated outliers by image rotation.
+However, it assumes inlier images are not rotated, and the classifier may not generalize to one-class classification task if it overfits to the proxy rotation prediction task.